mraniki/iamlistening/README.md

     </td>
     <td align="left">
        A python package to listen to messaging platforms,<br>
-       such as discord, telegram, matrix, guilded, mastodon, lemmy.
+       such as discord, telegram, matrix, guilded, mastodon, lemmy, revolt.
     </td>

   </tr>